FAQs

 • Your first visit includes a comprehensive evaluation of your movement patterns, soft tissue mobility, and any behavioral or lifestyle factors contributing to your symptoms.
 We’ll take time to discuss your concerns, medical history, and goals, and together we’ll create a personalized treatment plan that aligns with your needs.

-• Wear comfortable, loose-fitting clothing that allows for easy movement and access during your assessment—yoga pants or shorts paired with a tank top are great options.
+• Wear comfortable, loose-fitting clothing that allows for easy movement and access during your assessment.
+Yoga pants or shorts paired with a t-shirt are great options.

 • While internal assessments can offer valuable insights into soft tissue health, muscle function, and contributing factors to your symptoms, they are not the only path to effective care.
 There are many evidence-based, external techniques that can help address pelvic floor dysfunction.
 If you choose not to pursue internal treatment, we can still make meaningful progress toward your goals.
 Your comfort, consent, and autonomy are always my top priorities.